CREATE TABLE AS SELECT (CTAS) in Azure SQL Data Warehouse

-Sometimes the best approach for deleting data is to use
+Sometimes the best approach for deleting data is to use CTAS, especially for

 FROM clause of a

-CREATE TABLE dbo.DimProduct_upsert WITH ( Distribution=HASH(ProductKey) , CLUSTERED INDEX (ProductKey) ) AS -- Select Data you wish to keep SELECT p.ProductKey , p.EnglishProductName , p.Color FROM dbo.DimProduct p RIGHT JOIN dbo.stg_DimProduct s ON p.ProductKey = s.ProductKey ; RENAME OBJECT dbo.DimProduct TO DimProduct_old; RENAME OBJECT dbo.DimProduct_upsert TO DimProduct;
+CREATE TABLE dbo.DimProduct_upsert WITH ( Distribution=HASH(ProductKey) , CLUSTERED INDEX (ProductKey) ) AS -- Select Data you want to keep SELECT p.ProductKey , p.EnglishProductName , p.Color FROM dbo.DimProduct p RIGHT JOIN dbo.stg_DimProduct s ON p.ProductKey = s.ProductKey ; RENAME OBJECT dbo.DimProduct TO DimProduct_old; RENAME OBJECT dbo.DimProduct_upsert TO DimProduct;

 Replace merge statements

-The following is an example of an UPSERT:
+The following example is for an

 CREATE TABLE dbo.[DimProduct_upsert] WITH ( DISTRIBUTION = HASH([ProductKey]) , CLUSTERED INDEX ([ProductKey]) ) AS -- New rows and new versions of rows SELECT s.[ProductKey] , s.[EnglishProductName] , s.[Color] FROM dbo.[stg_DimProduct] AS s UNION ALL -- Keep rows that are not being touched SELECT p.[ProductKey] , p.[EnglishProductName] , p.[Color] FROM dbo.[DimProduct] AS p WHERE NOT EXISTS ( SELECT * FROM [dbo].[stg_DimProduct] s WHERE s.[ProductKey] = p.[ProductKey] ) ; RENAME OBJECT dbo.[DimProduct] TO [DimProduct_old]; RENAME OBJECT dbo.[DimProduct_upsert] TO [DimProduct];

-CTAS recommendation: Explicitly state data type and nullability of output
+Explicitly state data type and nullability of output

-When migrating code you might find you run across this type of coding pattern:
+When migrating code, you might find you run across this type of coding pattern: